micyang/frontend-nanodegree-arcade-game/README.md

 Use the arrow keys to move.

-You get points by grabbing the gems.
+You may gain points by grabbing the gems.
 A blue gem is worth one point.
 A green gem is worth two points.
 An orange gem is worth three points.

+You may gain one point by going to the water.

 You may gain extra lives by grabbing the hearts.